When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The first game Valve has ever developed is a first-person shooter video game that was released in 1998.
 Half-Life changed the way we experience video games.

-It’s narrative-heavy gameplay, punctuated with more than a few terrifying moments controlled by an AI enemy.
-It gives a realistic, compelling gaming experience in the 90s.
+Its narrative-heavy gameplay, punctuated with more than a few terrifying moments controlled by an AI enemy, provides a realistic, compelling gaming experience from the 1990s.

 Road Rash PC (1995)